Source – SUN HERALD MELBOURNE – 21 August 2019

 In the 1970s the discovery and exploitation of natural gas brought demand for gas boilers and coincided with third-generation engineer Robert Simons entering the business.

 Derek joined the firm in 1992 and recognised opportunity in the emerging clean energy market, advancing Simons’ history in thermal engineering.
-Market demand as well as client requests and relationships the team made in the industry moved the business into providing high efficiency condensing boilers and non condensing boilers for HVAC and space heating to the commercial and industrial market place.
+Market demand as well as client requests moved the business into providing high efficiency condensing boilers and non condensing boilers for HVAC and space heating to the commercial and industrial market place.

 Simons offers Australian and European-made hot water boilers for space heating and process heating applications and in 2010 Simons Green Energy was born.